pedroelsner/force-regenerate-thumbnails/readme.txt

 See the [screenshots tab](http://wordpress.org/extend/plugins/force-regenerate-thumbnails/screenshots/) for more details.

-* Regenerate Thumbnails improved - All credits and thanks to Viper007Bond

 == Installation ==

 1. Go to your admin area and select Plugins -> Add new from the menu.